ark229/ark229/README.md

 </p>

 <h3 align="center"> Find out more at: https://knightdevonline.com </h3>
 <h3 align="center">I Teach Intro to Computer Science with Python and Scratch for beginners.
-I'm also tutor here and there!</h3>
+I also tutor sometimes!</h3>

 <br>